 It is important for all employees to project a professional image while at work by being appropriately attired.
-Ford County employees are expected to be neat, clean and well-groomed while on the job.
+Ford County employees are expected to be neat, clean, and well-groomed while on the job.
 Clothing must be consistent with the standards for a business environment and must be appropriate to the type of work being performed.
 If uniforms or specific dress requirements are provided, the employee must wear the uniform or comply with the dress requirement during all scheduled working hours.
+All employees are expected to dress in a manner consistent with good hygiene, safety, and good taste.
+Please use common sense.